ZEBAS204/adobe-wakatime/README.md

 **Applications supported:**

 - Photoshop
+- XD has not been tested, it has its [own implementation](https://wakatime.com/adobe-xd).

 1. Download the latest version of the plugin from the [Releases page](https://github.com/ZEBAS204/adobe_wakatime/releases) or [click here to download directly](https://github.com/ZEBAS204/adobe_wakatime/releases/latest/download/wakatime-adobe.zip)
 2. Locate the plugins folder (default location):